jsonh-org/Jsonh/README.md

 }
 ```

-Unfortunately, HJSON's elegance can be undermined by a number of design pitfalls that are too late to change.
+However, HJSON's elegance is undermined by a number of design pitfalls that are too late to change.
 For example:
 - Commas at the end of quoteless strings are parsed as part of the string.
-- Multiline strings are very difficult to parse due to an oversight.
+- Numbers cannot be separated with underscores (e.g. `100_000`).
-- No way to represent Infinity or NaN.
+- Not backwards-compatible with JSON5.

 JSONH should be considered as "HJSON v2".